Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Empirical examples

 To verify whether such an interaction indeed exists, we calculate their joint marginal probability of bankruptcy (JMPoB) based on features $x_{17}$ and $x_{22}$ and record these results in a matrix, visualized in Figure~\ref{fig:bank_17_22}.
 Both features are evenly divided into ten intervals, with approximately 700+ samples in each interval.
 Due to uneven distributions of features, we did not specify axes to facilitate better visualization.
 There are 100 boxes in total for two features with ten intervals each.
 In the absence of sufficient samples ($<30$) in the box, we denote the probability as $-0.1$, for purposes of visualization.
 It is evident that an abnormal pattern has been observed: for samples taken in the $10^{\text{th}}$ interval of $x_{17}$: the JMPoBs for small amounts of $x_{22}$ are exceptionally high.
 Patterns such as these are only found for large $x_{17}$, indicating that these features interact.
 The GGNAM allows us to demystify the black-box structure.
 In the following example, we calculate $f(x_{17},x_{22})$ at median values of samples within intervals of $x_{17}$ and $x_{22}$.
 Figure~\ref{fig:bank_GSNAM_17_22} demonstrates that the characteristics described above are somewhat reflected in this figure.
 The observed patterns suggest that in normal circumstances, a larger percentage of operating expenses over total liabilities increases the risk of bankruptcy.
 However, when a company makes significant profits from its operations over its financial expenses, a small percentage of operating expenses over total liabilities may be indicative of bankruptcy.
-This type of interaction has not yet been included in NAMs \cite{agarwal2021neural}.
-Visualizations like these should help us better comprehend the dataset and figure out the cause of the bankruptcy.
-Other patterns and approaches to visualization are certainly worthwhile to investigate; we merely present a simple example for illustration's sake.
-It would also be very interesting to delve deeper into the analysis and understand the theory behind, with more bankruptcy datasets.
-This paper does not address such analyses because they would require an in-depth understanding of many business and economic theories.
+In such a case, we are reminded to focus not only on the features' main effects but also on their interaction effects.
+It also suggests that in extreme circumstances, abnormal patterns might occur in financial datasets and we may not be able to easily extend the linear relationships and common knowledge to such circumstances.
+Complex ML models offer a solution to modeling such complex phenomena.
+This type of interaction has not yet been included in LaLRs and NAMs \cite{agarwal2021neural}.
+Visualizations like these in GGNAMs should help us better comprehend the dataset and figure out the cause of the bankruptcy.

-Additionally, we show the potential problem of derivative calculation.
-We compute an integrated Hessian matrix $\*H$ of the trained FCNN on the entire dataset, where